codyhanson/uccsmasters/README.md

 uccsmasters
 ==============

-for my Masters class's, homework and small projects
+For my Masters course work at UC Colorado Springs